volodymyrhudyma/blog/content/blog/two-ways-to-change-the-commit-message-in-git.md

 However, there is one important difference.

 When doing interactive rebase, every commit that follows the changed commit will get a new hash, because each commit contains the id of its parent.

+In the previous section, **Commit 3** follows the changed **Commit 2**, therefore its hash was updated as well.

+## Summary

+In summary, altering the commit is the thing that is frequently done by the developers, so knowing the appropriate commands can save you a lot of time that could be spent on googling the solution.

+It is crucial to understand the difference between the two ways and the consequences of using them.

+Remember, that if a branch is pushed to the Github (made public), it is risky to alter commits and do a force push, because other developers may rely on it.